clarkevansteenderen/CBC_Tutorials/Tutorial_2/Tut2_phylogenies.md

 Once the task has completed, download the **infile.nex.run1.p**, **infile.nex.run2.p**, and **infile.nex.con.tre** files.
 You would typically open the two run.p files in Tracer, and make sure that all the effective sample size (ESS) values are greater than 200.
+You can also report the mean LnL value for both runs (here it is -5878 and -5874.983 for the 10 000 and 20 million generation runs, respectively).

 You will see that the two .p files for the 10 000 generation run have ESS values less than 200, and that the trace plots have not reached a